(See also Overview of Allergic Reactions.)

 An allergen-specific immunoglobulin (IgE) test is done if results of the skin test are unclear.
 For this test, a sample of blood is withdrawn and tested.

-Avoiding the allergen, if possible, is recommended, thus preventing the development of symptoms.
+Avoiding or removing the allergen, if possible, is recommended, thus preventing the development of symptoms.

-If people are allergic to house dust, some changes in the environment can prevent or lessen symptoms:
+If people are allergic to house dust, animal dander, or other indoor allergens, some changes in the environment may prevent or lessen symptoms:

 Removing items that collect dust, such as knickknacks, magazines, and books